 Despite record high inflation readings, the bond market remains sanguine on the inflation outlook.
-This is confirmed by consumer surveys of long-term inflation expectations as was as the toward inflation dollar swaps market.
+This is confirmed by consumer-based surveys of long-term inflation expectations and the forward inflation swaps market.

-Fellow Travelers: Liquidity and Stocks
+Fellow Travelers: Fed Liquidity and Stock Prices

-Over the past few years, the equity market has closely tracked Fed-provided liquidity.
-Hence, quantitative tightening will continue to be a headwind on stocks.
+Over the past few years, the equity market has closely tracked Fed-provided liquidity which is defined as the Fed's securities holdings less the Treasury General Account less the Reverse Repo Facility.
+Hence, quantitative tightening should be an ongoing headwind to stocks.